ace-lab/pl-ucb-star-assessments/elements/pl-interactive-graph/README.md

 	16.  `tree`: Boolean.
 Specifies if the random graph should be a tree.

 	17.  `directed`: Boolean.
-Specify whether the graph is directed.
+Whether to treat edges in an adjacency matrix as directed or undirected.
+If set to false, then edges will be rendered as undirected.
+The input adjacency matrix must be symmetric if this is set to false.

 	18.  `engine`: String.
-Defines the layout engine for graph rendering (default is `"dot"`).

-	19.  `params-name-matrix`, `params-name`: String.
-Parameter names for matrix or other input types.

-	20.  `weights`: Boolean.
-Determines if weights are displayed on the graph.

-	21.  `weights-digits`: Integer.
-Number of digits to round the weights to.

-	22.  `weights-presentation-type`: String.
-Format for presenting weights.

-	23.  `params-name-labels`: String.
-Parameter name for node labels.
+The rendering engine to use; supports circo, dot, fdp, neato, osage, and twopi.

+    	19.  `params-name`: String.
+The the name of a parameter containing the data to use as input.
+Data type to use depends on params-type attribute.

+	20.  `params-name-labels`: String.
+When using an adjacency matrix, the parameter that contains the labels for each node.

-	24.  `params-type`: String.
+   	21.  `params-type`: String.
 Type of graph representation, e.g., `"adjacency-matrix"` or `"networkx"`.

-	25.  `negative-weights`: Boolean.
-Indicates if negative weights are to be shown.
+	22.  `weights`: Boolean.
+When using an adjacency matrix, whether or not to show the edge weights.
+By default will automatically show weights for stochastic matrices (when they are not binary 0/1).

+	23.  `weights-digits`: Integer.
+When using an adjacency matrix, how many digits to show for the weights.

+	24.  `negative-weights`: Boolean.
+Whether to recognize negative weights in an adjacency matrix.
+If set to false, then all weights at most 0 are ignored (not counted as an edge).
+If set to true, then all weights that are not None are recognized.

+	25.  `weights-presentation-type`: String.
+Number display format for the weights when using an adjacency matrix.
+If presentation-type is 'sigfig', each number is formatted using the to_precision module to digits significant figures.
+Otherwise, each number is formatted as {:.{digits}{presentation-type}}.

 	26.  `log-warnings`: Boolean.
-Toggles logging of warnings.
+Whether to log warnings that occur during Graphviz rendering.

 	Some of the attributes have been inherited from pl-graph, here is more information on those specific inherited attributes: https://prairielearn.readthedocs.io/en/latest/elements/#pl-graph-element

-4.  **Modify server.py if Needed**: Determine how would you want to grade the question.
+5.  **Modify server.py if Needed**: Determine how would you want to grade the question.
 To access the order given by the student as the nodes were clicked, you can do student_nodes = data["submitted_answers"]["selectedNodes"], and to access the edges, you can do  student_edges = data["submitted_answers"]["selectedEdges"].
 Note: If you have used custom attributes, like preserve-ordering or answers, this part might be different.
 There is existing autograding if answers are provided in the `<pl-interactive-graph>` as `<pl-interactive-graph answers='["A","B","C"]'>`, or if the `grading` attribute is set (see 3.8).